Gorilla and chimpanzee trekking in Uganda

 It's important to know that you can walk completely at your own pace.
 The 1-hour sighting starts when the whole group is together, so don’t feel rushed by fellow trekkers.

-After the gorilla sighting, you’ll return to the starting point where you parked your Roadtrip rental car.
-A tip for the rangers and porters is highly appreciated.
+After the trek, you return to the starting point and head back to your lodge.
+A tip for the rangers and porters is appreciated.

 What's a day of gorilla hiking like?